How to Keep a Baseball Scorebook: A Guide for Beginners

 Strikeout looking

-By sticking to these protocols, your scorebook will not only reflect a professional approach but also serve as a clear historical record of the game’s events.
+By sticking to these protocols, your scorebook will reflect a professional approach and serve as a clear historical record of the game’s events.

 Converting Your Scorebook To Digital